 The Arizona Corporation Commission (ACC) has approved the following guidelines for residential disconnections for non-payment.
 It is important to Mohave Electric Cooperative (MEC) that members understand these guidelines and how it may affect those on different payment plans.
 Disconnections will be based on the forecasted temperature levels as set by the National Weather Service for Bullhead City and Kingman.

-When temperature alerts of “Major” or “Extreme” are received, there will be no disconnection of existing services.
+When high and low temperature alerts of “Major” or “Extreme” are received, there will be no disconnection of existing services.
 If a member’s residential service was already disconnected prior to the weather alert, it will not be restored.

 MEC disconnections will take place Monday through Thursday during normal business hours, excluding weekends and MEC recognized holidays.
 MEC will not perform disconnections on Fridays in order to allow three full days for members to make a payment on their account.